Gunman In Custody After Opening Fire In Bronx Precinct House, 12 Hours After 'Assassination' Attempt On 2 Other Cops

 Just before 8:30 p.m., a man approached the officers in the van and engaged them in conversation.
 Shea says it’s believed he was asking for directions.

-The man then allegedly pulled out a gun.
-Shea says the officer who was driving the van yelled “Gun!” then tried to put the van into drive and pull away.

-The perpetrator allegedly fired multiple shots at close proximity into the van.

 At least one, possibly two, shots struck the officer who was driving.
 He was struck once in the chin and once in the neck.

-“It is a miracle that we are not here under worse circumstances,” Shea said.
+Neither officer returned fire.

-The injured officer was taken to a local hospital and is expected to be OK.
-It’s possible he could return home Sunday, Shea said.
+The injured officer was taken to a Lincoln Hospital and is expected to be OK.

 “This once again shows how dangerous these streets can be for New York City police officers,” PBA President Pat Lynch said.
 “Don’t take lightly the words ‘an attempted assassination.’
 An attempted assassination because they were in a marked van with their turret lights going in a New York City police officer’s uniform.
 We cannot allow this to happen.”